HCL-TECH-SOFTWARE/digital-experience/docs/dev-portlet/wpsbscfg.md

 Refer to the JDK documentation for more information about the JAR command.

-## Writing the portlet descriptors {#samp_pdd .section}
+## Writing the portlet descriptors

 The following samples can be packaged with the Hello World portlet.

-Web application deployment descriptor for standard portlets:
+-   **Web application deployment descriptor for standard portlets:**

-:   According to the Java Portlet Specification, only web resources that are not portlets must be declared in the web.xml.
+    According to the Java Portlet Specification, only web resources that are not portlets must be declared in the web.xml.
 However, the following properties must be set to correspond to the portlet descriptor:

     -   `<description/>`